0

 Making the Transition to a Healthier Diet

 Shifting gears towards a healthier diet doesn't mean saying goodbye to your favorite foods; it's about tweaking them.
-For example, you can create a masterpiece with almond flour crust and fresh veggie toppings instead of that greasy pizza loaded with refined carbs.
+For example, you can use almond flour crust and fresh veggie toppings instead of that greasy pizza loaded with refined carbs.

 The same goes for pasta dishes—swapping out traditional noodles for spiraled zucchini or spaghetti squash is inventive and infuses your meal with nutrients without skimping on flavor.